-Check out some of these great Midwest-related stories I read online during this past month:
+Check out some great Midwest-related stories I found online this past month:

 Chicago Blues for Travel and Music Fans-Rosalind offers readers of her Farsighted Fly Girl blog a preview of her soon-to-be published guide book about the history of the blues and its culture in her beloved Chicago.
 Need tips about where to listen to the blues, who to see or where to go for a bit of soul food as you savor the music?
 Check out Exploring Chicago Blues: Inside the Scene Past and Present by Rosalind Cummings-Yeates.

 10 Things You (Probably) Don't Know About the Art Institute of Chicago-I remember being fascinated with the architecture of the Art Institute of Chicago's modern expansion when we visited the museum several years ago, so it's no surprise that I loved Bill's illustrated list of the museum's architectural curiosities and fun facts about the building at the Chicago Architecture Blog.

 For Bridge Lovers, Chicago is the Greatest Show on Earth-Regular readers of Midwest Guest know that as much as I have a definite thing about architecture, I have an even bigger fascination with bridges.
 The bridge geek in me loves this post by Patrick, author of Chicago River Bridges, at the Chicago Architecture Blog.